FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 In a [previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/), we demonstrated how to encode, decode, and verify the authenticity of a JWT to [secure a Ruby on Rails API](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/).
 In this post, we will leverage those same concepts with FusionAuth being the authentication provider issuing the token.

-It is worth noting that we will be referring to a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) and "access token" synonymously.
-A [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) is simply the access token format issued by FusionAuth that we will be using.

 ## Prerequisites
 - Rails 6